Arnoldzzz21/Superstore-Project/README.md

 # Superstore Sales & Profitability Analysis

-## Project Objective
-"The objective of this project is to analyze the Sample Superstore dataset to identify the key factors affecting profitability.
-The analysis combines Exploratory Data Analysis (EDA), Customer Segmentation using K-Means Clustering, and a Linear Regression model to explain and predict profit based on business variables."

-Objectives

-The main objectives of this project are:
+## The main objectives of this project are:

 Explore the Superstore sales dataset.
 Clean and prepare the data for analysis.